broklyngagah/l4yaml/README.md

 # L4-yaml file parser

+> Now this package support for laravel 5

-this using symfony2 yaml component
+This using symfony2 yaml component.

 ## installing